Maryland Cash Home Buyers — Frequently Asked Questions

 Will you need to see the property in person?

-For out-of-state sellers or estate properties where access is difficult, we can sometimes work with photos and available records to make a preliminary offer, with a final walkthrough before closing.
+For most properties, yes — a brief walkthrough to confirm condition.
+For out-of-state sellers or difficult-access estate properties, we can sometimes work with photos for a preliminary offer with a final walkthrough before closing.

 Category 03

-Probate & Estate Sales
+Maryland Probate & Estate Sales

 There are multiple heirs who need to agree.
 Is that a problem?